Dhii/containers/README.md

 - [`DataStructureBasedFactory`][] allows this to be recursive for an array hierarchy of an arbitrary depth.
 Useful for transforming an array into a container, especially with other decorators.
 - [`SimpleCacheContainer`][] - A decorator that presents a PSR-16 cache as a mutable, clearable container with fixed TTL.
 - [`FlashContainer`][] - A decorator that presents a value from an inner storage container as another container, copying that value into memory, then clearing it from storage.
+- [`NoOpContainer`][] - A no-op writable mutable clearable map that does nothing, and cannot have any values.

 ### DI
 - [`ServiceProvider`][] - A super-simple implementation that allows quick creation of  [service providers][Service Provider] from known maps of factories and extensions.